Dental Implants in Charlotte, NC

 For most patients, the placement of dental implants involves two surgical procedures.
 First, implants are placed within your jawbone.
 For the first three to six months following surgery, the implants are beneath the surface of the gums, gradually bonding with the jawbone.
 You should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your restorative dentist designs the final bridgework or denture, which will ultimately improve both function and aesthetics.

 After the implant has bonded to the jawbone, the second phase begins.
 The surgeon will uncover the implants and attach a small healing collar.
-Dr. Jalali can then start making your new teeth.
+Dr. Dolgov can then start making your new teeth.
 An impression must be taken.
 Then posts or attachments can be connected to the implants.
 The replacement teeth are then made over the posts or attachments.
 While sometimes the entire procedure usually takes a few months, most patients do not experience any disruption in their daily life.

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by either Dr. Jalali.
+During these consultation visits, your specific needs and considerations will be addressed by either Dr. Dolgov.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.